awortmann/awortmann.github.io/_pages/service.md

 ## Reviewing

-I serve in the editorial boards of the following journals:
+I serve or have served in the editorial boards of the following journals:

 - [International Journal on Software and Systems Modeling](https://www.sosym.org/)
 - [Journal of Automotive Software Engineering](https://www.atlantis-press.com/journals/jase)